CanarysAutomations/automate-repo-permissions/README.md

-# Automate teams repository access
+# Automate repo permissions

 ## Overview

-Users can provide GitHub Teams access to repositories with varying access levels.
+Teams can require access to repositories with different levels of access.
 The tool with the help of few inputs will **Provide bulk access for teams to the mapped repositories in the excel file**.
-With each release, the updated exe will be available.
+With each release, the updated exe is available.

 ## Current Challenges